 Pope John Paul II announced the institution of World Youth Day in December, 1985, as an annual gathering of youth and young adults (between the ages of 16-35) for prayer, worship and celebration of the Catholic faith.
 The event is observed annually in dioceses and every two to three years at an international gathering.

-For 30 years, World Youth Day has been impacting the lives of young adults, allowing them to witness around the world to the Truth and life of the Catholic faith.
-To learn more about WYD 2016 in Krakow as well as other World Youth Day opportunities and information visit the official websites:
+For over 30 years, World Youth Day has been impacting the lives of youth and young adults of all cultural traditions, allowing them to witness around the world to the Gospel and to the life of the Catholic faith.
+To learn more about upcoming World Youth Days (locally in 2017 and 2018, and internationally in Panama in 2019), as well as other World Youth Day opportunities and information, visit the official websites: